ddarksmith/alfresco-docker/README.md

 In order to remove working data, you can empty the 3 data persistent folders.

 volumes
 └── data
     ├── alf-repo-data
+    ├── els-data
     ├── postgres-data
     └── solr-data

-After this operation all the changes in your data will be lost!
+After this operation all your data will be lost !

-Many thanks to
-- Angel Borroy      - The bases of this alfresco docker
-- Cesar Capillas    - NAGIOS Monitoring
-- Miguel Rodriguez  - Alfresco ELK Monitoring
-- Toni de la Fuente - Alfresco BART
+## TODO
+- Make a cleanup script for the data volumes
+- Make a cleanup script for the elastic search indexes to keep only for a certain amount of time
+- Make script to cronjob the bart backup
+- Test bart script (verify it backup the volumes/config folder)
+- Test the cleanup of the audit log in alfresco database
+- Postgres folder permissions (perhaps 999:1000 works or put 1000 user in postgres group...)
+- Add New bart version supporting for one file restore with postgresql (as soon as it is released)
+- Logrotate and clean logfiles
+- Add check on elk startup for the dashboard data being present in els-data
+- Make content-app work on /adf with the latest version
+- Add "Edit with microsoft Office" button in content-app
-- All the plugins developers
+- Thanks the author
-- The OOTB
-- The whole alfresco team for their job